Lelekhoa1812/Linguaphile/README.md

+Here's the updated `README.md` in the proper format:

+---

 # Linguaphile

 **Linguaphile** is an Android application designed for English learners to enhance their vocabulary skills.
-It includes features for managing vocabulary items, filtering, practicing through mini-games, and more.
+It includes features for managing vocabulary items, filtering, practicing through mini-games, tracking achievements, and managing user profiles.
 The app leverages modern Android architecture components such as Room, DAO, LiveData, ViewModel, and multi-fragment navigation.

 ## Features

 - **Vocabulary Management**: Add, view, update, and delete vocabulary items.
 - **Filtering Options**: Filter vocabulary items by date or type.
 - **Mini Game**: Engage in multiple-choice quizzes to test vocabulary knowledge.
+- **Achievements Tracking**: View progress and unlock achievements based on vocabulary and quiz milestones.
+- **Profile Management**: Update profile details, including setting a profile picture from unlocked avatars.
 - **Dynamic Vocabulary Editing**: Add multiple meanings and synonyms dynamically in both Add and Update Vocabulary fragments.
-- **Multi-Fragment Navigation**: Navigate between different pages, including "Home", "Add New Vocabulary", "Mini Game", and "My Profile".
+- **Multi-Fragment Navigation**: Navigate between different pages, including "Home", "Add New Vocabulary", "Mini Game", "Achievements", and "Profile".
 - **Customized Toolbar**: Each fragment has a customized toolbar displaying the fragment name and a navigation button.

 ## Vocabulary Entity